PEKennedy/Jackal_Macro_Controller/pk_control/README.md

 them into sequences.
 The very first position in a sequence will be considered the origin coordinates the rest of the action is relative to, and will not be played.

+## viewer.py
+Based on Aditya's axis_camera.py, this program uses opencv and tkinter to provide a couple windows, one with the forward facing flir camera (in colour mode), and the rear facing axis camera

+## control_moveit.py
+Built from the moveit example, works with gazebo and the real robot without deprecated functions, but doesn't work well with pre-recorded actions.
+Stopped development of this version, use control_kortex.py instead

 ## arm.rviz
 Rviz preset for the kinova arm, however, Rviz isn't really needed for this project